RichardPitts1/playlister-sinatra/README.md

 - Any given genre's show page should have links to each of its artists and songs.

+*Bonus:* `/edit-song/:id`

+- This should present the user with a form to update an existing song, allowing them to `select` a genre and an artist from a dropdown.

 ## Fixing Migration Errors